wade-loccisano/resume/README.md

 ## Projects

-### Resume Hosting
+### Resume to Website Pipeline

-Developed a website to host my resume using Next.js.
+Delveloped this website to deploy a markdown copy of my resume to a website.
-Added Docker containerization to allow easy collaboration and deployment across a variety of systems and services.
-Leveraged this site as a learning opportunity to improve my UI/UX, CI/CD, and project management skillsets.

 ## Misc